Rains Multiply Motorists Agonies At Ram-shackled Kahuta Road - UrduPoint

 Rains Multiply Motorists' Agonies At Ram-shackled Kahuta Road

-The ongoing rain-spell has multiplied the problems of motorists at Kahuta road especially around one-kilometer stretch from Kak Bridge to Slaughter House where dozens of potholes have turned into wide and deep ponds, making the movement difficult for all kinds of traffic

-ISLAMABAD (UrduPoint / Pakistan Point News - 8th Dec, 2020 ) :The ongoing rain-spell has multiplied the problems of motorists at Kahuta road especially around one-kilometer stretch from Kak Bridge to Slaughter House where dozens of potholes have turned into wide and deep ponds, making the movement difficult for all kinds of traffic.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Dec, 2020 ) :The recent rain-spell has multiplied the problems of motorists at Kahuta road especially around one-kilometer stretch from Kak Bridge to Slaughter House where dozens of potholes have turned into wide and deep ponds, making the movement difficult for all kinds of traffic.

 The road was already in dilapidated condition for more than five years due to negligence of the departments concerned, who turned a blind eye towards its mandatory post-construction maintenance.